sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Machine Unlearning - The Need for a Patch in Foundation Models
+  - name: "Machine Unlearning: The Need for a Patch in Foundation Models"
     subsections:
     - name: 1.
 Harmful Content Generation
     - name: 2.
 Privacy and Copyright Violations